 Adhesive-Lined (or ‘dual wall’) Heat Shrink Tubing is another option.
 Dual wall tubing features an inner liner that melts when the tubing shrinks and therefore fits into spaces forming a seal that protects the tubing from damp.

 Further, there are other more bespoke heat shrink tubing products available from Hilltop.
 Including polyvinylidene fluoride (PVDF), fluoropolymers (PTFE/FEP/PFA), elastomeric polyolefin, chlorinated polyolefin and fluoroelastomers, these tend to be more expensive, but might well be needed if the tubing needs to withstand particularly high temperatures, or is likely to be exposed to chemicals.
+Here's a guide to choosing your heat shrink materials.

 Use of heat shrink tubing